haddonm/aMSE/README.md

 # LATEST UPDATE

+-   2022-06-29 aMSE 0.0.8 Corrected a large mistake where the estimated SAU harvest rates were being biased high because the SAU’s end of year exploitable biomass was being used instead of the mid-year exploitable biomass.

 -   2022-06-22 aMSE 0.0.7 Now have rewritecontrolfile and
     rewritesaudatafile and the option to include a table of parameters from sizemod into the inputs of aMSE.
 Have begun development of